 Today, fortunately, our generation is well-acquainted with other varieties of cheese and, more importantly, we have easy access to them.
-When I make cheese pimiento spread these days, I use three kinds of cheese — feta, cream cheese and mild cheddar.
+When I make cheese pimiento spread these days, I use three kinds of cheese — Parmesan, cream cheese and cheddar.
 The spread is creamier and the flavors are fantastic.

-- 250 grams butter softened
+- 175 grams butter - softened

-- 125 grams cream cheese softened
+- 175 grams cream cheese - softened

-- 125 grams mild cheddar cheese shredded
+- 175 grams sharp cheddar - shredded

-- 1/2 cup chopped pimiento preferably roasted and skinned (see notes below)
+- ½ cup chopped pimiento - preferably roasted and skinned (see notes below)

-- 4 tablespoons sugar
+- 2 tablespoons sugar

-In a large bowl, mix the butter, cream cheese and sugar until the sugar is dissolved.
+- In a large bowl, mix the butter, cream cheese and sugar until the sugar is dissolved.
 Do not overmix though because you don’t want the butter cream to separate from the fats.

-Spread on bread.
+- Spread on bread.
 Enjoy!

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.